Where is The Department of Public Safety located?

 Can I report things anonymously?

 Absolutely, you may report incidents anonymously.
 You may either report the incident by dialing (609) 258-1000 and telling the dispatcher you wish to remain anonymous, or by submitting information via the Anonymous Tip Line.
-Please keep in mind the tip line is NOT reviewed daily, so for an incident that is in progress; meaning happening “now,” please call DPS as soon as possible at (609) 258-3333.
+Please keep in mind the tip line is NOT reviewed daily, so for an incident that is in progress; meaning happening “now,” please dial 9-1-1.

 What should I do if my friend is intoxicated and in need of medical help?